 - Because travel insurance policies can change without notice, please check your policy carefully.
 This information is intended only as a guide.

-Get a Quote and apply online.
-You can make inquiries by visiting your local Scotiabank branch or through a phone call at 1(877)421-0157
+You can make inquiries by visiting your local Scotiabank branch or through a phone call at 1(877) 421-0157

 Want to Compare ScotiaLife’s Rates?